Prerequisites for Applied Chemistry

 Academic Requirements, MSc Eng

-The following Bachelor of Science programmes from DTU have access to the MSc Eng programme in Applied Chemistry.
+The following Bachelor of Science programmes from DTU give students admission to the MSc Eng programme in Applied Chemistry, provided the courses listed in the tables below are completed:

 or